06 May The Big Chunk

 Panasonic cameras always intrigue me – I had one briefly a few years ago – and any new evocation of their top range is worth looking into.
 But in the case of the S1R I’m afraid the looking into becomes looking at.
 It is somewhat beyond my league in price and bulk.
 Not that it is the biggest or most expensive of cameras – there are still larger and dearer ones on the market – but it is getting up past what Panasonic used to aim at.

-I suppose that is the way of the trade – though it is interesting to see some makers downsize their designs while other boost theirs.
+I suppose that is the way of the trade – though it is interesting to see some makers downsize their designs while others boost theirs.
 And right now they rather crowd into each other’s space when they all try to make competing systems of mirror-less cameras.
-Still, the buying and shooting public benefit from increased performance, even if they do have to cope with additional weight , expense, and complexity.
+Still, the buying and shooting public benefit from increased performance, even if they do have to cope with the additional weight, expense, and complexity.
 And the launch parties are always catered affairs, so grab a plate and come along whenever you can.

 Okay.
 What have we here?
 A flagship mirror-less model with a flagship prime standard lens affixed.
 That’s 50mm of f:1.4 Lumix S Pro lens attached to the front of the camera and it is both large and weighty…as heavy as one of the famous aftermarket 50 1.4 lenses.
 It feeds through the new L-mount to a full-frame 24/36 sensor.